 - American made at the Serta manufacturing facility.

 The Tomorrow Sleep is very reasonably priced, and you can get a Queen size for $865 after clicking here and using our $125 off code: MFT125.
 This is an excellent price given the quality of materials used in this mattress.

 Construction and Materials

-Unlike the Tomorrow Sleep that is pocketed coil and foam hybrid, the Layla is all-foam 10-inch mattress with 4 layers of copper-infused memory foam and base support foam.
-There is a core inner support foam layer and a comfort layer on each side of the mattress, which provide the different firmness settings when flipped over.
+The Layla is an all-foam 10-inch mattress with 4 layers of copper-infused memory foam and base support foam.
+There is a core inner support foam layer and a comfort layer on each side of the mattress, which provide the different firmness settings when the mattress is flipped over.